Ishaan Madesh: International career

 Madesh made his international debut in April 2019, when he took part in the 30th edition of the Andrea Margutti Trophy in the mini category and raced for Formula K Junior team.
 In 2019, he also took part in the WSK Euro Series, also with Formula K Junior team in 60 mini class.
 In the same year, he represented India in the Rotax Max Championship grand finals with Dan Holland Racing team.

-In 2022, he represented Team India in the FIA World Motorsports Games in the junior category of karting sprint and finished 16th.
+In 2022, Madesh represented Team India in the FIA Motorsport Games in the junior category of karting sprint and finished 16th.